 Ouroboros ring – Jörmungandr handcrafted and Recycled antique sterling silver fork

 The Ouroboros is an ancient symbol depicting a serpent eating its own tail.
-It often represents the cycle of birth and death.
-The eternal return and the idea of unity related to something existing in or persisting from the beginning with such force or qualities it cannot be extinguished.
-In the ancient mythology of sea faring Norse ancestors one of Loki’s sons, Jörmungandr was thrown into the ocean by Odin and grew so large that he encirlced the earth.
-This idea of a serpent encircling the earth to keep the water contained is shared by many ancient cultures around the earth and particularly resonates with me for many, many reasons.
+It often represents the cycle of birth and death in Norse mythology, something that exists with such force that it cannot be extinguished.
+In ancient Norse mythology, one of Loki’s sons, Jörmungandr, was thrown into the ocean by Odin.
+He eventually grew to be so large that he encircled the earth.
+This idea of a serpent encircling the earth to keep the water contained is shared by many ancient cultures around the earth.

 This beautiful little ring is a true Hairy Growler original recycled ring.
-Totally handcrafted and completely 100% recycled, zero waste.
-Each ring is created by heating up an old, discarded antique silver fork tine and forming it into a ring, lovingly manipulated into the Ouroboros.
-Each one is custom made to order and is meticulously hand cut, hand carved with traditional hand tools and techniques.
-You are welcome to choose Ruby, Emerald or Amethyst eyes, these are encased in solid 18ct gold settings.
+I make each piece out of completely 100% recycled metal, with zero waste.
+I create each ring by heating up an antique silver fork tine and forming it into a ring, which is manipulated into the Ouroboros.
+I make each one custom-made to order.
+I then hand cut, hand carve and engrave them, with traditional hand tools and techniques.
+You are welcome to choose ruby, emerald or amethyst eyes, which will be encased in solid 18ct gold settings.

 Size : Approx 2mm wide band, head approx 5mm